-Explore these extras after reading I LIKE THE SUN.
+Explore these extras with the sun science at the end of I LIKE THE SUN.

 When sunlight passes through the Earth’s atmosphere, the blue part of sunlight scatters around the sky.
 This blue light is what reaches our eyes.
 Learn more at NASA for kids.

 Solar panels can change the energy of the sun into electricity, called solar power.
 We can use solar power to heat buildings, power cars, and light up our schools and homes.